Local Meteorologist Helped by NeuroVisual Medicine Provider Jeffrey Handschumacher, OD

 After Maze Googled “Why can’t I drive on the interstate at night?” and found the answer at the Neurovisual Center of New York website, he felt a huge sense of relief.
 A testimonial and questionnaire on the site echoed nearly all of his symptoms.

-Maze found Dr. Jeffrey Handschumacher with Family Eye Care Center in Raleigh, one of the few doctors in the country treating vertical heterophoria with corrective lenses, and was eager for an appointment.
-His symptoms were getting more severe just when he was under more stress at work: In early February, WRAL chief meteorologist Greg Fishel announced a 6-week medical leave of absence, and Maze took over his duties.
+Maze found Dr. Jeffrey Handschumacher with Family Eye Care Center in Raleigh, NC one of the few doctors in the country treating vertical heterophoria with corrective lenses, and was eager for an appointment.
+His symptoms were getting more severe just when he was under more stress at work.
+At the exam, he was prescribed a pair of microprism lenses that eliminate the majority of his symptoms.
+He posted the photo of the trial framing process to his 20K Facebook followers at the time, to share his experience and relief.